 Opium for newborns, and not only

-Stickney and Poor’s are known today mostly for spices, but back in the day, they also sold this syrup that helped babies sleep well; and if the opium inside wasn’t enough, then the 46% alcohol would definitely do the trick.
+Nowadays, Stickney and Poor’s are known today mostly for their spices and mustard, but back in the day, they also sold a type of baby that was, well, a bit out there.
+It’s not just that it contained opium, but if the opium inside wasn’t enough, then the 46% alcohol would definitely do the trick.
+Presumably, babies would quickly fall asleep after such a treatment.

-Believe it or not, wines with cocaine were by all standards not uncommon.
-Metcalf Coca Wine was one of the famous brands and everybody who drank it said it will make you happy, and was also good as a medicinal treatment.
-Maltine Coca Wine was also used a lot in the U.S., especially in New York, where it was made.
+Believe it or not, wines with cocaine were not that uncommon at some point.
+Metcalf Coca Wine was one of the famous brands and had a reputation for making drinkers happy, and it was also used as a medicinal treatment.
+Maltine Coca Wine was also used a lot in the U.S., especially in New York, where it was produced.
 It was recommended for health reasons – a glass after each meal, and for the children, just a half glass of course.

-But without a doubt the most appreciated such wine was the Mariani Wine.
+Without a doubt, though, the most appreciated such wine was the Mariani Wine.
 It was so good, that pope Leo XIII never left the house without a bottle of it.
 He even awarded the producer with Vatican’s Gold Medal.

 Opium for Asthma

 So yeah, everything seems to be good, at least if you go by the name, but these ‘dragees’ were basically Cocaine throat lozenges.
-Yeah, cocaine was not only fun, as with the wine but also useful.
-This Belgian product was “indispensable for singers, teachers, and orators”.
+Cocaine in this form, its producers claimed, was not only fun like the wine, but also useful.
+This Belgian product was claimed “indispensable for singers, teachers, and orators”.
 Word.

 Mrs. Winslow’s Soothing Syrup